Home/Tag:VO2max

 What Is The Purpose Of Training At 5k Race Pace?

-“I’m not against it, but I have a hard time justifying the physiological benefits of running at 5k or 10k race pace.
-Now for an excellent runner 5k race pace is right around Interval pace.” – Coach Daniels For instance, if you’re a 23-minute 5k runner your race pace is 7:24 and your Interval or […]
+“I’m not against it, but I have a hard time justifying the physiological benefits of training at 5k or 10k race pace.
+Now for an excellent runner, 5k race pace is right around Interval pace.” – Dr. Jack Daniels If you’re a 23-minute 5k runner your race pace is 7:24/mi, yet your Interval or VO2max […]

 Science On The Run: Explaining the Kenyan Advantage In A Moment (Arm)